Why OpenMagic Isn’t the Tool It Promises to Be

 Limited Creativity

-Because users must work within fixed templates, creating truly unique, brand-specific content becomes a challenge.
-This lack of flexibility makes it difficult for brands to establish a distinct visual identity, especially when competitors may be using the same designs.
 When multiple companies rely on identical templates, FOOH campaigns risk losing their exclusivity and impact, making them feel repetitive rather than innovative.
-The narrow set of visual tools may result in campaigns that don’t stand out – especially when compared to bespoke FOOH executions that leverage custom.
-In fact, FOOH ads that diverge from these templated effects tend to command more attention and leave a lasting impression.
+The narrow set of visual tools may result in campaigns that don’t stand out.
+Especially when compared to bespoke FOOH executions that leverage custom visual.

 While the platform excels in speed and ease of use, it ultimately falls short when compared to full-scale CGI workflows that allow for true creative experimentation and cinematic-quality production.